 It’s essential to work with advisors who can facilitate a strong working relationship with a wealth management team that is based in a financial jurisdiction that they know well.
 Shawn Thompson, director at Safyr Utilis explains the opportunities for investors in Mauritius.
 “Mauritius has very robust and efficient banking.
 Similar to South Africa, it’s easy to get things done, and it’s worth noting that there’s a competitive banking landscape.
 On top of that, there is a supporting ecosystem of tax advisors, lawyers, and professionals who can help structure deals.”

 4 Are there investment options that will give me a better return on investment?

 Investing offshore is an appropriate way to diversify your portfolio and gain exposure to different markets.
 How and where you invest determines the potential return on investment (ROI), and depending on your objectives, there are jurisdictions that will offer more attractive returns.

 Take Mauritius for example.
 It is first in Africa for Ease of Doing Business (World Bank).
 Furthermore, it ranks 33rd on the Investment Safety Rankings and is the wealthiest nation in Africa according to the New World Wealth 2022.
 These statistics alone make Mauritius a very favourable investment landscape.
-In addition, there are very few investment restrictions—you can purchase property, invest in the stock market, establish a business, and open a bank account without ever having to set foot in the country.
+In addition, there are very few investment restrictions—you can purchase property, invest in the stock market, establish a business, and maintain a bank account without being physically present.
 Foreigners can own a Mauritian company outright.

-5 What over benefits will externalising my funds provide?
+5 What other benefits will externalising my funds provide?